gurucomkz/silverstripe-blobpasteupload/README.md

-# blob pasteupload (SilverStripe 4 module)
+# blob pasteupload (SilverStripe 5 module)

 Allows to paste images from clipboard to the built-in TinyMCE editor with subsequent upload to the files library.
-Currently Images are uploaded to the root folder.
+Currently Images are uploaded to the root folder and the filenames are not preserved.

 ## Installation